Notes Relating to Philosophy of Education and Life

 one of the most important objectives that the contemporary teacher is called upon to promote.

 We may even go farther.
 Today the ideal of human unity is more or less vaguely making its way to the front of our consciousness, and the increasing advocacy of the world peace is preparing a firm foundation for the realization of this ideal.
-The intellectual and material circumstances of the age have prepared and almost imposed this ideal, especially the scientific discoveries which have made our earth so small -&at its vastest kingdoms seem now no more than the provinces of a single country.
+The intellectual and material circumstances of the age have prepared and almost imposed this ideal, especially the scientific discoveries which have made our earth so small that its vastest kingdoms seem now no more than the provinces of a single country.
 But it is necessary to remember that when material circumstances favour a great change but the heart and mind of the race are not really ready, failure may be predicted.
 Indeed, this failure can be prevented if men become wise in time and accept the inner change along with external readjustment.
 And it is here that education can play a crucial role, since it is through education that the heart and mind of the race can most effectively be made ready for the needed change.

 If we examine closely, we shall find that the growing search for the unification of mankind reveals one basic tension.
 This tension results from two opposing but equally powerful tendencies, the one towards uniformity, and the other towards unity.
 The two seem similar to each other and yet they engender such dissimilar consequences that it becomes necessary to recognize the dangers of the one and the difficulties of the other, and to conceive or design appropriate lines of action.
 In doing so, care should be taken to recognize the needs and truths of collective life of mankind.
 Uniformity, if led to its logical extreme, would impose